servian/TechChallengeApp/ASSESSMENT.md

 `/healthcheck/` - Used to validate the health of the application

+`/debug` - Used to print a debug message for the application

 ## Finally

 More details about configuring the application can be found in the [document folder](doc/config.md)